terraform-google-modules/terraform-google-sap/examples/sap_hana_ha_simple_example/README.md

-# SAP HANA HA Simple Example
+# SAP HANA HA imple Example

 This example illustrates how to use the `SAP HANA HA` submodule to deploy SAP HANA on GCP.